Creative, Curious + Kind!

 at LYKKE Kids

-$3,869 + HST for September to June (excluding PA days, winter holidays, and March Break)
+$3,869 + HST for September to June (excluding PA days, winter holidays, March Break, and April 1st)

 $400 non-refundable deposit due at registration